Nampa Divorce Lawyer

 If you or your spouse has lived in Nampa, Idaho for at least six weeks you can file for divorce in the Canyon County District Court.
 Consulting with your Nampa divorce family lawyer will ensure that you understand the options available to you when you file for divorce.

-If you have minor children, deciding where your children will live, how you will make major decisions about their health and education with your former spouse and figuring out how to allocate financial responsibility are likely to comprise a large part of your divorce.
+If you have minor children and child custody is at issue, deciding where your children will live, how you will make major decisions about their health and education with your former spouse and figuring out how to allocate financial responsibility are likely to comprise a large part of your divorce.
 Our Nampa family law attorneys are here to help.
-Read more about Nampa Child Custody here.

 Idaho is a community property state.
 In a Nampa divorce, assets acquired during the marriage will be divided 50-50 when a couple decides to divorce.
 This means the value of the property awarded to each spouse must be essentially equal.
 How this is calculated can happen in a number of different ways.
 If you and your former spouse want to try and keep one person living in the former marital home, or if you would like to avoid dividing certain retirement accounts, it’s possible to do this.
 Your Nampa divorce attorney can help you decide the best course of action when dividing your marital assets.